jonvallet/skeleton-project/README.md

-1. This is a emply skeleton war project that uses gradle to build.
+1. This is a empty skeleton war project that uses gradle to build.

 2. Building the project
   -You will need a gradle 1.10+ installed and available in your path.